fyflo/CS2-CSGO-HUDS-Observer-fyflo/README.md

 This project is Licensed under GPL-3.
 Any changesd to this project need to be made open source (among other things).
 Distribution is allowed, but must be open (not closed or behind paywall).

 The section above is not legal advice and is not legally binding.
 See the LICENSE file in the repository for the full license.

+## My HUD

+On the issue of purchasing my HUD, you need to write to my mail. stream@gaprt.ru